OneOffTech/provision/README.md

 # Provision

 This repository holds a sharable and "all configuration described in code" **provision and deployment system** around [Ansible](https://www.ansible.com/).
+It relies on a simple and encrypted [KeePass](https://keepass.info) storage file to manage the passwords of deployed machines.

 ## Requirements